iamlaboniraz/my-google-foobar-experience/README.md

 [Google Foo Bar](https://foobar.withgoogle.com/) is Google's secret recruiting process embedded within their search engine.
 There are 5 levels, each with a different number of challenges.

-I've triggered the prompt twice by searching for "python list comprehension".
-Each time, the page split open to reveal the message, "You're speaking our language.
-Up for a challenge?"

 # My Challenge Questions

 The challenge consists of 5 levels consisting of algorithm problems.
 It was really a great experience so far.
 The first few levels were relatively easy, but as the levels peaked up, the difficulty gained heights.